Do you know what Coaching is?

 Psychotherapy usually focuses on the client’s past and how it has impacted him/her in a present situation.
 They tend to focus on psychological dysfunction to help relieve emotional pain.
 The therapist is often viewed as the one who has the answers and believed to know what is right for the client.

 Coaching, on the other hand is interested in the present and the future.
 It aims to discover the client’s strengths.
 It uncovers his or her life purpose and goals.
 Coaches work with clients to create possibilities for them to have a fulfilling life.
 This is exactly what someone needs who is suffering from grief.
 These ideas are based on the belief that all individuals are whole and capable of self-discovery.

 In coaching, the assumption is the client is the expert.
-Thus, as a client you will learn to determine what is best for your life and a coach works with you to help you discover your potential.
+Thus, as a client you will learn to determine what is best for your life and a coach works with you to help you discover your true potential.
 It sounds exciting doesn’t it?
 Yes it does and it is powerful to tap into your own strengths that perhaps you never knew you existed.
 They were stuffed down from past experiences and probably went even deeper into the recesses of your mind after any unprocessed grief.
 It’s important to process your grief and get the help you need when you are in a stuck state.
 Learn if you are in one.